htm-community/htm/README.md

 [![GoDoc](https://godoc.org/github.com/zacg/htm?status.png)](https://godoc.org/github.com/zacg/htm)
 [![Build Status](https://travis-ci.org/zacg/htm.svg?branch=master)](https://travis-ci.org/zacg/htm)

-This is a direct port of the spatial and temporal poolers as they currently exist in Numenta's Nupic Project.
+This is a direct port of the spatial & temporal poolers, temporal memory, and encoders as they currently exist in Numenta's Nupic Project.
 This project was done as a learning exercise, no effort has been made to optimize this implementation and it was not designed for production use.

 The Nupic project basically demonstrates the CLA, a single stage of the cortical hierarchy.
 Eventually this same code can be extended to form a full HTM hierarchy. https://github.com/numenta/nupic